arangodb/arangodb/Documentation/DocuBlocks/collectionProperties.md

 * *shardKeys*: contains the names of document attributes that are used to determine the target shard for documents.

-* *replicationFactor*: determines how many copies of each shard are kept on different DBServers.
-Has to be in the range of 1-10. _(cluster only)_
+* *replicationFactor*: determines how many copies of each shard are kept on different DB-Servers.
+Has to be in the range of 1-10 or the string `"satellite"` for a SatelliteCollection (Enterprise Edition only).
+  _(cluster only)_

 * *writeConcern*: determines how many copies of each shard are required to be in sync on the different DBServers.
 If there are less then these many copies